-Pursuant to the Escrow Agreement applicable to the Class A Trust, the Class A Certificateholders, as holders of the Escrow Receipts affixed to the Class A Certificates, are entitled to certain rights with respect to the Deposits relating to such Trust.
-Accordingly, any transfer of a Class A Certificate will have the effect of transferring the corresponding rights with respect to the Deposits, and rights with respect to the Deposits may not be separately transferred by the Certificateholders.
-(Escrow Agreement, Section 1.03) In addition, the Class A Certificates and the related Escrow Receipts may not be separately assigned or transferred.
-Rights with respect to the Deposits and the Escrow Agreement relating to the Class A Trust, except for the right to direct withdrawals for the purchase of Series A Equipment Notes, will not constitute Trust Property.
-(Trust Supplements, Section 1.01) Payments to the Class A Certificateholders in respect of the Deposits and the Escrow Receipts relating to the Class A Trust will constitute payments to such Class A Certificateholders solely in their capacity as holders of the related Escrow Receipts.
+Pursuant to the Escrow Agreement applicable to each Trust, the Certificateholders of such Trust, as holders of the Escrow Receipts affixed to each Certificate issued by such Trust, are entitled to certain rights with respect to the Deposits relating to such Trust.
+Accordingly, any transfer of a Certificate will have the effect of transferring the corresponding rights with respect to the Deposits, and rights with respect to the Deposits may not be separately transferred by the Certificateholders.
+(Escrow Agreement, Section 1.03) In addition, the Certificates and the related Escrow Receipts may not be separately assigned or transferred.
+Rights with respect to the Deposits and the Escrow Agreement relating to a Trust, except for the right to direct withdrawals for the purchase of related Equipment Notes, will not constitute Trust Property.
+(Trust Supplements, Section 1.01) Payments to the Certificateholders in respect of the Deposits and the Escrow Receipts relating to a Trust will constitute payments to such Certificateholders solely in their capacity as holders of the related Escrow Receipts.